-Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%
+Two weeks removed from ‘minor’ knee surgery Seahawks rookie DK Metcalf says he’s now 100%

 Specifically, this Sunday.

-Metcalf said his father and mother are flying in for the game and they aren’t coming out to see him not play.
+Metcalf said his father and mother are flying in for the game, and they aren’t coming out to see him not play.
 But if he promises to play as much as asked, Metcalf isn’t setting any other expectations just yet.

 “Just going in there just to have fun and pull off a ‘W,’ ’’ Metcalf said.